gatsbyjs/gatsby/docs/docs/themes/using-a-gatsby-theme.md

 ## Published Themes

 Public Gatsby themes are published on npm for anyone to use.
 You can also publish private themes for use by your organization.
-Examples of private npm package hosting include [npm registry](https://docs.npmjs.com/about-private-packages) and [GitHub Package Registry](https://help.github.com/en/github/managing-packages-with-github-package-registry/about-github-package-registry).
+Examples of private theme package hosting include the [npm registry](https://docs.npmjs.com/about-private-packages) and [GitHub Package Registry](https://help.github.com/en/github/managing-packages-with-github-package-registry/about-github-package-registry).

 ## Using Yarn Workspaces